Variational simulation of higher-spin systems on qubit-based quantum simulators: Spin-1 bilinear-biquadratic Heisenberg model

-As discussed before, each phase of the BBH model is characterized by an order parameter.
-One can measure the order parameters at the output of the simulator.
-The results of these order parameters are presented in Fig.~\ref{fig:order_para_res}, which confirm that the VQE simulations accurately reproduce the ground state properties of the BBH model across the dimerized, Haldane, and critical phases.
+As discussed above, each phase of the BBH model is characterized by a distinct order parameter.
+We evaluate these order parameters on the VQE-prepared ground states, and the results are shown in Figs.~\ref{fig:order_para_res}(a)--\ref{fig:order_para_res}(c).
+We observe that the symmetry encoding accurately captures the order parameters as the circuit depth increases, aligning with the theoretical predictions.
+In stark contrast, the binary encoding fails to converge to the ground state, and as shown in the figure, it fails to capture the correct order parameters.
+The successful reproduction of these order parameters by the symmetry encoding confirms its capability to capture the ground-state properties of the BBH model across the dimerized, Haldane, and critical phases.